Brighton, Queensland: History

 The Brighton Hotel located along Beaconsfield Terrace was believed to be built by David Rowntree Somerset.
 An early settler, Captain William Townsend, bought the Brighton Hotel and used it as his home and, once sold in 1893, it was used as an orphanage.
 It resumed being a hotel in 1912.
 The suburb takes its name from the hotel, which is believed to be named after Brighton in Sussex, England.

 Land for a Methodist church was purchased in 1914.
 In January 1917, a small Sunday school was opened on the site.
 In 1919, a Methodist church building was relocated from Killarney (where it had opened in 1902) to the Brighton site, where it was erected and officially opened on Saturday 5 June 1920.
 On Saturday 2 December 1939, 500 people attended the opening of a new church building by Reverend F. A. Malcolm, the President of the Methodist Conference.
 The previous church was relocated to the rear of the site to be used as a Sunday school hall.
 In 1977, the church joined in the amalgamation that created the Uniting Church in Australia becoming the Brighton Uniting Church.
 The church at 41 Deagon Street (27.3136°S 153.0628°E) was closed circa 1999, and was later sold and the church and hall (the former church) were converted into a house.
 It is now within the suburb boundaries of Sandgate.
 It is listed on the Brisbane Heritage Register.

 Brighton State School opened on 27 January 1920.

-Since 1935, one or more of three adjacently positioned bridges have connected Brisbane to Redcliffe Peninsula between Brighton at their southern end and Clontarf on the peninsula at their northern end.
-The first of these to be built, the Hornibrook Bridge, has since been demolished upon completion of the Ted Smout Memorial Bridge in 2010, which now stands alongside the Houghton Highway, which opened in 1979.